Ze'ev Jabotinsky

-His influence on Israeli politics is profound through his closest protégé Menachem Begin's government, consolidating the domination of Israeli politics by the right-wing Likud party; and through the administrations of Likud's leader Benjamin Netanyahu, the son of his former personal secretary and historian, Benzion Netanyahu.

 Early life

 Vladimir Yevgenyevich (Yevnovich) Zhabotinsky was born in Odessa, Kherson Governorate (modern Ukraine) into an assimilated Jewish family.
 His father, Yevno (Yevgeniy Grigoryevich) Zhabotinsky, hailed from Nikopol, Yekaterinoslav Governorate.
 He was a member of the Russian Society of Sailing and Trade and was primarily involved in wheat trading.
-His mother, Chava (Eva Markovna) Zach (1835–1926), came from Berdychiv, Kyiv Governorate.
+His mother, Chava (Eva Markovna) Zach (1835–1926), came from Berdychiv, Kiev Governorate.
 Jabotinsky's older brother Myron died when Vladimir was six months old, and his father died when he was six years old.
 His sister, Tereza (Tamara Yevgenyevna) Zhabotinskaya-Kopp, founded a private school for girls in Odessa.
 In 1885, the family moved to Germany due to his father's illness, returning a year later after his father's death.

 Raised in a middle-class Jewish home, Jabotinsky was educated in Russian schools.
 Although he studied Hebrew as a child, he wrote in his autobiography that his upbringing was divorced from Jewish faith and tradition.
 His mother ran a stationery store in Odessa.
-Jabotinsky dropped out of school at the age of 17 with a guarantee of a job as a correspondent for a local Odesan newspaper, the Odesskiy Listok, and was sent to Bern and Rome as a correspondent.
+Jabotinsky dropped out of school at the age of 17 with a guarantee of a job as a correspondent for a local Odessan newspaper, the Odesskiy Listok, and was sent to Bern and Rome as a correspondent.
 He also worked for the Odesskie Novosti after his return from Italy.
 Jabotinsky was a childhood friend of Russian journalist and poet Korney Chukovsky.